orbitalsqwib/tp/docs/UserGuide.md

 **Constraints:**
 * Names should only contain alphanumeric characters, spaces, periods (.), apostrophes ('), hyphens (-), round brackets (()), at (@), 's/o' or 'd/o'
-  (non case-sensitive), and it should not be blank.
+  (case-insensitive), and it should not be blank.
 * Names cannot be fully numeric (e.g., `123` or `456789` are not allowed), and must contain at least one alphabetic character.
 </box>